brooksjaredc/podcast_network/docs/visual_design_progress.md

   matching browser theme color.
 - 2026-05-26: Scoped global navigation CSS to the header and added cohesive focus states for links, controls, cards, pills, and form fields.
+- 2026-05-26: Completed the initial visual design plan and closed all tracked design gaps.